Leiven/Leiven.github.io/README.md

 ## Instructions

-These instructions will guide you on how to create and host your own Markdown formatted resumé on GitHub Pages.
+These instructions will guide you on how to create and host your own Markdown formatted resume on GitHub Pages.

     Once you have logged in to GitHub: